This topic does not apply to Oracle Cloud Infrastructure.

 For Compute Shape (on the Service Details page), choose a shape with two or more OCPUs.

 When you make these choices, Database Cloud Service creates a two-node Oracle RAC database, hosting the database on two independent compute nodes that share data, fast recovery area, and redo log storage.
-It creates these compute nodes using computing, storage and networking resources provided by Oracle Compute Cloud service.
+It creates these compute nodes using computing, storage and networking resources provided by Oracle Cloud Infrastructure Compute Classic.

 Managing a Deployment that Uses Oracle RAC Compared to a Deployment that Doesn’t